Updated January 12, 2021

 Borrowers should expect to submit documentation such as payroll numbers demonstrating their eligibility to participate in the program.
 Additionally, the legislation explicitly requires contractors and sole proprietors to establish their eligibility with payroll tax filings, Form 1099-MISC, and documentation of income and expenses.

 SBA will offer a 100% guarantee on a loan amounting to the recipient’s average monthly payroll costs over the previous year, times 2.5.
 In other words, this loan amounts to two and a half months of payroll costs.
-The maximum loan amount is $10 million.
+The maximum loan amount is $10 million for ‘first draw’ loans and for $2 million for ‘second draw’ loans.

 For the purposes of loan amount and forgiveness (see below), payroll is define as consisting of: (1) salary, wage, commission, or similar compensation; (2) cash tip or equivalent; (3) payment for vacation, parental, family, medical, or sick leave; (4) dismissal or separation pay; (5) health care or retirement benefits; (6) state and local payroll taxes; and (7) payments to sole proprietors and independent contractors that are a wage, commission, income or otherwise net earnings from self-employment.
 The calculation of payroll costs excludes compensation to employees exceeding $100,000 on an annualized basis, federal payroll taxes, compensation to employees residing outside the United States, and leave for which the employer is receiving a tax credit under the “Phase II” coronavirus response.